captbaritone/grats/website/docs/01-getting-started/02-cli.md

 # Locate

-Reports the location at which a given type or field is defined in your code.
-Can also be used programmatically by other tools.
+The `locate` command reports the location (file, line, column) at which a given type or field is defined in your code. `grats locate` can also be invoked by other tools.
 For example the click-to-definition feature of an GraphQL editor integration could use invoke this command to find the location of a type or field.

 For example, Relay's VSCode Extension is [exploring](https://github.com/facebook/relay/pull/4434) adding the ability to leverage such a tool.